 Aster family (Asteraceae)

-Description: This introduced perennial plant consists of a rosette of basal leaves and occasional flowering stalks.
+Description: This herbaceous perennial plant consists of a rosette of basal leaves and occasional flowering stalks.
 The basal leaves are individually up to 10" long and 2½" across.
 The typical basal leaf is broader toward its outer tip than at the base (oblanceolate) in outline, although it is more or less lobed (pinnatifid) along its length.
 These lobes are triangular.
 The margins are slightly wavy and irregular, and sometimes coarsely dentate.
 There is a prominent central vein along the length of each leaf that is hollow and contains milky juice.
 This vein is usually green, but it sometimes becomes reddish green toward the base.
 The leaves are usually hairless, although young leaves are sometimes slightly pubescent.
 From the center of the rosette, one or more flowering stalks are produced that are up to 18" tall, although usually 12" or less.
 Each slender stalk is round and hollow, and contains milky juice.
 It is usually light green, sometimes becoming light reddish green toward the base.
 There may be some appressed cobwebby hairs along its length.
 At the apex of each flowering stalk, there is a single yellow flowerhead about 1-2" across.

 This flowerhead has about 150-200 yellow ray florets and no disk florets; the ray florets spread outward from the center.
 At the base of the flowerhead, there are inner and outer bracts that are green.
 The inner bracts are linear or linear-lanceolate and appressed together to form a cylindrical tube around the ovaries of the flowerhead.
 The outer bracts are linear-lanceolate and sharply curve downward.
 The flowerheads are produced sporadically from early spring to late fall; they are most like to occur during the late spring or early summer.
 There is a pleasant floral scent that is somewhat musty and pollen-laden.
 Each ray floret produces a single slender achene that is light brown, light gray, or slightly olive green.
 An achene has 5-10 longitudinal ribs with tiny teeth toward its apex.
 A long slender beak connects the achene with a tuft of white hairs.
 This beak is 2-3 times as long as the achene.
 Collectively, these tufts of hair produce a spheroid mass that is white and feathery in appearance.
 The achenes are dispersed by the wind.
 The root system consists of a stout taproot that is up to 3' long (if not more).
 This taproot contains milky juice and is somewhat fleshy.
 This plant spreads by reseeding itself.
 It can form large colonies.

 Cultivation: The preference is full sunlight, mesic conditions, and a soil that consists of loam or clay-loam.
 Partial sunlight is also tolerated.
-This plant can be very aggressive, and can regenerate from small pieces of the taproot.
+This plant can be very aggressive, and it can regenerate from small pieces of the taproot.

 Range & Habitat: Dandelion is a very common plant that occurs in every county of Illinois (see Distribution Map).
 It was introduced to North America from Europe.
 Habitats include lawns, gardens, degraded meadows, vacant lots, and sunny areas along roads and railroads.
 Dandelion has little capacity to invade high quality natural habitats, always preferring open areas that are disturbed and degraded by human-related activities.